helenmajor/ourgroup_CW/README.md

 # EduMapJourney_Protfolio

-This repository contains the coursework protfolio website for **EduJourney**.
+This repository contains the coursework protfolio website for **EduMapJourney**.

 ## How to View